norcams/iaas/docs/team/operations/local-repo.rst

 **Directory name**: ``yumrepo``

-Packages which should be maintained by ordinary package maintainment procedures, are located in the YUM repository located in ``yumrepo``.
-These files/packages are then considered and consumed exactly as any other, external, repository used by the project/code.
+Packages which should be maintained by ordinary package maintained procedures, are located in the YUM repository located in ``yumrepo``.
+These files/packages are then considered and consumed exactly like any other, external, repository used by the project/code.